jayant0146/shopping_mart/backend/readme.md

 Token comparison, if matched tabhi details show krayenge to protect the routes else no

 After URL and before the controller, as many middlewares can be added as wished

-To read the images in proper format, need of the express-formidable

 issues:
 1. Products -> Category id to category name